Loading Events

 The evening will feature a virtual conversation between Daniel Mendelsohn and Allan Hepburn, James McGill Professor of Twentieth-Century Literature at McGill University.
 Professor Hepburn’s research focuses on the novel – British, American, Irish, Canadian.
 His areas of interest include twentieth-century fiction, contemporary literature, and aesthetics.

-Audience questions can be emailed in advance or during the event to info.library@mcgill.ca.
+Audience questions can be emailed in advance or during the event to [email protected].

 The F.R.
 Scott Lecture is generously supported by Donald Walcot.